Proposal for failesafe requires

 yet continue loading.

-Updated by matz (Yukihiro Matsumoto) almost 7 years ago
+Updated by matz (Yukihiro Matsumoto) over 7 years ago

 - Status changed from Open to Feedback